 Search Engine Optimization

-There are 3 areas which WordPress really does a great job with SEO that Moodle does not.
+There are three areas which WordPress really does a great job with SEO that Moodle does not.

 In conclusion everything is much simpler under WordPress.
 So if you want something very simple, very quick, easy to install, and very extendable using plugins, then WordPress would be the right platform to use.
 If you’re looking for a lot of assessment type tools and more of the formal learning structures that’s what you’ll find in Moodle.